supported by

 The Visit - whale song

-invasive specifies @ the exhibition opening - whale song echoing down the corrtidor
+Invasive specifies @ the exhibition opening - whale song echoing down the corrtidor, puncturing the Mask of Civility

 You hear whale song as you encounter and uncover the stories held within the whaling rooms at Runnymede.
 In this in-situ performative response, I draw whale song in ritual lament.